kaz-utashiro/greple/docs/index.md

     This option does not affect to search performance and command exit status.

+    Note that **grep** command also has same option, but it's behavior is different when invoked to multiple files.  **greple** produces given number of output for each files, while **grep** takes it as a total number of output.

 - **-A**\[_n_\], **--after-context**\[=_n_\]
 - **-B**\[_n_\], **--before-context**\[=_n_\]
 - **-C**\[_n_\], **--context**\[=_n_\]